-- (a) Devices with a flow-rate capacity less than 100 L (25 gal) per minute shall have a "special" test performed at the slower of the following rates: - (1) 19 L (5 gal) per minute, or - (2) the minimum discharge rate marked on the device, or - (3) the minimum discharge rate at which the device will deliver when equipped with an automatic discharge nozzle set at its slowest setting. - (b) Devices marked with a flow-rate capacity 100 L (25 gal) or more per minute, shall have a "special" test performed at the slowest of the following rates: - (1) the minimum discharge rate marked on the device, or - (2) the minimum discharge rate at which the device will deliver when equipped with an automatic discharge nozzle set at its slowest setting.
+- (a) Devices without a marked minimum flow-rate shall have a "special" test performed at the slower of the following rates: - (1) 19 L (5 gal) per minute, or - (2) the minimum discharge rate at which the device will deliver when equipped with an automatic discharge nozzle set at its slowest setting. - (b) Devices with a marked minimum flow-rate shall have a "special" test performed at or near the marked minimum flow rate.